ibm-cloud-docs/cloud-shell/preview.md

 # Previewing apps
 {: #preview-apps}

-You can preview apps that are running in {{site.data.keyword.cloud-shell_full}} just like you would if you were running them locally.
+You can preview apps that are running in {{site.data.keyword.cloud-shell_full}} just like you do if you are running them locally.
 The {{site.data.keyword.cloud-shell_short}} web preview makes your app UI or endpoint available at a URL that only you can access.
-This gives you a chance to view changes to your app before you deploy it to a publicly accessible location.
+With this feature, you have a chance to view changes to your app before you deploy it to a publicly accessible location.
 {: shortdesc}

 ## Before you begin